rjm0218/CS544Project/README.md

 1. Build the server and client applications:

 make build
-make build

-2. Run the server:
+2. Run the server (in one terminal):

 ./bin/echo -server -server-ip `your desired ip`

-3. Run the client and connect to the server:
+3. Run the client and connect to the server (in another terminal):

 ./bin/echo -client -server-addr `same ip as server`